-The National Institutes of Health cites insomnia as one of the most common, yet easily treatable health problems in the U.S. Up to 70 million Americans suffer from chronic insomnia and other sleep problems and these frequently go undiagnosed and untreated.
+The National Institute of Health cites insomnia as one of the most common, yet easily treatable, health problems in the U.S. Up to 70 million Americans suffer from chronic insomnia and other sleep problems and these frequently go undiagnosed and untreated.
 Classic symptoms of insomnia include having difficulty falling asleep, waking up often during the night, waking up too early in the morning, or feeling tired, irritable, and sluggish when you wake up.

 Health Consequences of Insomnia

 Insomnia contributes to health problems like obesity and heart disease, and it's the cause of a large number of accidents and injuries each year.
 A lack of sleep affects your mood, job performance, well-being, and quality of life, and it can even lead to early mortality.

 Insomnia can be caused by a range of medical conditions like allergies, acid reflux, arthritis, and asthma.
 Mental health conditions, such as anxiety, depression, and PTSD also contribute to sleepless nights.
 Unhealthy sleep habits, such as taking naps, sleeping in, and getting all riled up in the evenings can make it difficult to fall asleep and stay asleep.
 Alcohol, caffeine, nicotine, and eating heavy meals close to bedtime may also play a role in developing insomnia.

 Insomnia can occur frequently and last for years, or it can come and go.

 Acute insomnia is short-term insomnia that may last from one night to a few weeks.
 It can be caused by factors like stress, illness, medications, jet lag, or environmental factors like extreme temperatures or noise.